Citrus Body Scrub

 Measure out the almond oil into a small dish.
 Slowly drop in all the

 essential oils.
-Mix all the ingredients together and pour into the bath while
+Mix all the ingredients together and pour into the bath

 the water is running.
-As this bath will stimulate the circulation and relieve
+As this bath will stimulate the circulation and

 aching joints and muscles, it is ideal for anyone suffering from stiff limbs